textadventures/quest/docs/quest5_7.md

 Preamble
 --------

 This is my first update in charge of Quest, and makes a lot of changes that I have felt would be useful both from my own use of Quest and from seeing what people want and struggle with on the forum.
-I hope all but the most basic users will find at least some of these changes useful.
+I hope all but the most basic users will find at least some of these changes useful (but I doubt any one persn will find it all useful).

 The changes are restricted to the .aslx files in WorldModel/Worldmodel/Core; I have not made changes to the C# or Visual Basic code at all as this is not an area I am competent in - perhaps for 5.8.
 There are also changes to playercore.htm and playercore.js (and these will not be present in the web player until that is updated to Quest 5.7).